Margaret of France, Queen of England and Hungary: Queen of Hungary

-She was widowed for a second time in 1196 and died on pilgrimage to the Holy Land at St John of Acre in 1197, having only arrived eight days prior to her death.
+She was widowed for a second time in 1196.
+With no nearby male relative, and no heir, she went to the Holy Land and died on pilgrimage at St John of Acre in 1197, having only arrived eight days prior to her death.
 She was buried at the Cathedral of Tyre, according to Ernoul, the chronicler who continued the chronicles of William of Tyre.